nextflow-io/nextflow/docs/process.rst

 An input file name can be specified in a *dynamic* manner by using a :ref:`Closure <script-closure>` statement.

-The closure can contain any arbitrary code and it must evaluate to a string that represent the target file name.
+The closure can contain any arbitrary code and it must evaluate to a string value that represents the target file name.
-It can access variables defined in the main script scope and other input values declare in the process :ref:`input block <process-input>`.
+It can access variables defined in the main script scope and other input values declared in the process :ref:`input block <process-input>`.
 For example::

   process simpleCount {